powellad/theaccountancy-interview/docs/adr/0004-use-vite.md

 Vite is a useful front-end tool for scaffolding new projects.
 I've used it a number of times and it's always been a good place to start.

+I'll be using Vite to scaffold a React+TypeScript project, as well as using Redux Toolkit for handling global state.

 ## Consequences

 Once created, you're partly "stuck" with Vite until you eject the application.